david11133/Softcart-E-commerce-data-pipeline/README.md

 - MongoDB: Stores catalog data of the products.
 - MySQL: Manages transactional data like inventory and sales.
 - PostgreSQL: Used for the staging data warehouse.
-- IBM DB2: Serves as the production data warehouse on the cloud.
+- Snowflake: Serves as the production data warehouse on the cloud.
 - Hadoop: Used as the big data platform for analytics.
 - Apache Spark: Utilized for big data analysis on the Hadoop cluster.